kwonci/bstangram/lecture.md

 https://firebase.google.com/docs/emulator-suite/install_and_configure

 - All services provided by google firebase project can be simulated
-- `firebase emulators init` will download corresponding product's emulator binary
+- `firebase init emulators` will download corresponding product's emulator binary
 - `firebase emulators:start` will start emulator

 # 3. Express and formatting response

 1. All routes can be configured in one function using express

+2. Emulators: every products in firebase can be emulated

+# 4. Authetication and signup

+1. create signup route and call createUserEmailPassword after enable EmailPassword authentication

+2. Firebase doesn't allow additional user information -> To allow, additional logic reuqire

+3. Question: do i need to backend for signup, or just frontend signup might be fine? --> GPT recommend front-side